diogotcorreia/master-thesis/docs/content/ch02-background.typ

 in the application as a gadget, possibly achieving vulnerabilities like @rce, as demonstrated by @code:php-oi-rce @php-object-injection.

-#figure(
-  caption: [
+#figure(caption: [
   Example showing how deserialising data can result in @rce in PHP, by taking advantage of inheritance and dynamic dispatch
-  ],
-)[
+])[
   ```php
   <?php
   class Foo {